Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Conclusion

 \section{Conclusion}

-We proposed the hyperbolic extension of GP-LVMs to realize the faithful low-dimensional embedding of the hierarchical data via nonparametric estimation.
-We established the HE kernel and incorporated Riemannian optimization with the previous sparse GP inference method.
-We further introduced the reparameterization trick on the Lorentz model for a fully Bayesian estimation of the latent variables.
-In the experiments, we validated the embedding accuracy of hGP-LVMs with synthetic hierarchical and real-world scRNA-seq datasets and revealed the effectiveness of the GP-based modeling for visualization-aided DR.
+This paper has proposed the hyperbolic extension of GP-LVMs to realize the faithful low-dimensional embedding of the hierarchical data via nonparametric estimation.
+We established the HE kernel and incorporated the Riemannian optimization process with the previous sparse GP inference method.
+We have also introduced the reparameterization trick on the Lorentz model for a fully Bayesian estimation of the latent variables.
+The experiments conducted in this study validated the embedding accuracy of the proposed hGP-LVMs on synthetic hierarchical and real-world scRNA-seq datasets, and the results demonstrated the effectiveness of the GP-based modeling for visualization-aided DR.

-\paragraph{Limitation and Future Work.} We assume the hierarchical structure.
-If there is no clear hierarchical relation in a dataset, our method cannot embed the observed data more effectively than general GP-LVM frameworks.
-The computational cost might also be an issue, as it is linear to the sample size and prohibitive for several huge datasets.
+\paragraph{Limitation and Future Work.} We assume a hierarchical structure; however, if there is no clear hierarchical relation in a dataset, the proposed method cannot embed the observed data more effectively than general GP-LVM frameworks.
+In addition, the computational may be an issue because it is linear to the sample size and prohibitive for several huge datasets.
 The embedding quality of the neighbor embedding method scales with the sample size, and they are more effective for larger datasets.

-Future studies will focus on improving the Bayesian extension's time complexity and approximated inference.
-The initial embedding improvement is also important to realize more efficient learning for the GP-based latent variable models.
+Therefore, future studies will focus on improving the Bayesian extension's time complexity and approximated inference.
+In addition, improving the initial embedding is also important in terms of realizing more efficient learning for the GP-based latent variable models.